anandsunderraman/jsonsqlonline/branch.md

 To work on
 1. the current json schema library is not extract json schema for nested objects.
 Need to look at that library or write custom logic
+2. we wrote custom logic with AI
+3. now we need to make sure that we are able to update column suggestions to do that we need to write a function that can fetch the schema based on the json path